The Fifty Fund

 • Geographic focus on Nottinghamshire is firm, with only exceptional cases considered outside this area

-• The fund serves both individuals in need directly and organizations that support similar populations
+• The fund serves both individuals in need directly and organisations that support similar populations

-• Grants can take the form of direct cash, payment for goods/services, or grants to intermediary organizations
+• Grants can take the form of direct cash, payment for goods/services, or grants to intermediary organisations

 • The charity is managed through Nelsons Solicitors, with contact through Gemma Hopper